WISDEM/LandBOSSE/installation_instructions/macos_developer.md

 By installing it in developer mode with `pip` you have two benefits:

-1. It can be uninstalled with `pip uninstall landbosse` (you don't need to uninstall it right now)
+1. It can be uninstalled with `pip uninstall NREL-landbosse` (you don't need to uninstall it right now)
 1. You can update the source code with re-installing the package because `pip` uses symbolic links (aka symlinks) to reference your source code directory.

 ## Step 6: Copy your input data